 The addax is still among the animals with the largest horns in the world despite being almost extinct.

-Both sexes develop horns and have bows that have one to two loops.
+Both sexes develop horns and bows with one to two loops.
 Male horns can grow up to 43 inches long, while female horns normally develop from 22 to 31 inches long.

 4. Sable

-Among the many huge antelope species found in Africa is the sable, one of the proud horned mammals.
+Among the many huge African antelope species is the sable, one of the proud horned mammals.

-Both sexes have stunning black and white markings on top of their intimidating knife-like horns.
+Both sexes have stunning black and white markings on their intimidating knife-like horns.

 Sable antelope are crucial to their surroundings because they are browsers and grazers.
-These animals with horns are crucial as prey for carnivores as well.
+These animals with horns are also crucial as prey for carnivores.

 The enormous sable antelope is ranked as critically endangered on the IUCN Red List of Threatened Species.